-If you are pulling the PostgreSQL Operator images from a private registry, you will need to setup an imagePullSecret with access to the registry.
+If you are pulling PGO images from a private registry, you will need to setup an imagePullSecret with access to the registry.
 The image pull secret will need to be added to the installer service account to have access.
 The secret will need to be created in each namespace that the PostgreSQL Operator will be using.